-This roasted asparagus recipe is so easy to make, and the asparagus comes out wonderfully tender-crisp.
-It's ready fast - I bake it in a 400°F oven for just 15 minutes.
+Roasted asparagus is easy to make and comes out wonderfully tender-crisp.
+It's ready fast - I bake it in a 400°F oven for 15 minutes.
+Overcooking will make it stringy.
+As for the leftovers, try them cold, antipasti-style!
+They are delicious.

 Ingredients